+The TSCTSF may indicate that the AMF is allowed to use ATC (see clause 5.23 of TS 23.501 [2]) when it sends PMIC so that it may not cause signalling load or congestions by paging large number of the UEs in CM-IDLE.

 The TSCTSF uses the procedure in clause 4.15.9.4 to manage the 5G access stratum time distribution for the UEs that are part of the impacted PTP instance.